MattJDavidson/mattjdavidson.github.io/_posts/2018-08-19-write-only-twitter.md

 title: Creating a write only twitter client
 ---

 A couple of years ago I read [Deep Work](https://www.goodreads.com/book/show/25744928-deep-work) by Cal Newport.
 More recently I've been identifying with the difficulty to be creative, wondering where my time is going and feeling generally unproductive.
 I don't believe there are any silver bullets in this space, but I do agree that Social Media, [and the drip feed of news is generally unhealthy](https://www.ted.com/talks/cal_newport_why_you_should_quit_social_media).
-I quite facebook years ago and do not miss it.
+I quit facebook years ago and do not miss it.

 I don't want to quit twitter, there are useful discussions here and it's a great way to keep in touch with an extended network of people involved in my workspace.
 However, I would like to mindlessly stop browsing it to fill 30 seconds of "boredom".